Theresianum: Extra-curricular activities

 Based on the Theresianum Enrichment Model (THEM), students are offered a set of extra-curricular activities that complement mandatory coursework.
 These classes include special rhetoric and presentation seminars, community service, cultural and business projects, as well as tailored career advice services.
 Moreover, Theresianum participates in bi-annually organized Model European Parliament sessions that prepare students for leadership roles in the European Union.

 By 1910, a wealth of physical education classes, including swimming, dancing, riding and fencing was offered to students to supplement their academic curriculum.
-Today, Theresianum offers weekly sports courses across 15 disciplines, organizes three dedicated sports weeks (in the 2nd, 3rd and 5th grade, U.S. equivalent grades 6,7 and 9) and operates a school-owned ski club; 20 musical instruments are taught at the school.
+Today, Theresianum offers weekly sports courses across 15 disciplines, organizes three dedicated sports weeks in the 2nd, 3rd and 5th grade, and operates a school-owned ski club; 20 musical instruments are taught at the school.